Maithripala Sirisena: Media freedom

 Media freedom increased under Sirisena compared to previous governments.
 However, in June 2018 the Telecommunications Regulatory Commission closed down transmission towers operated by TNL TV after a negative commentary about a president's speech.
 The TRC claimed that the reason was not paying the licence fee but was criticised by both government allies and opposition MPs.
 Joint Opposition MR Dinesh Gunawardana presented irregularities of the action in the parliament citing that the TRC violated the Telecommunication Act by closing down the tower as the licence could be cancelled and a station could be sealed only after giving due notice which was not carried out by the TRC.
 The claim of not paying the fees was also called to doubt as the station had made the payments up to 2017 and issues pertaining to licence fees were being negotiated by the TNL.

 Airline cashew nut remarks

-In September 2018, Sirisena remarked upon the quality of cashew nuts served to him on a Sri Lankan Airlines flight: "When I returned from Nepal, they served some cashew nuts on the plane [that], let alone humans, even dogs can't eat, who approves these things?".
+In September 2018, Sirisena remarked upon the quality of cashew nuts served to him on a SriLankan Airlines flight: "When I returned from Nepal, they served some cashew nuts on the plane [that], let alone humans, even dogs can't eat, who approves these things?".
 It was unclear as to what exactly was offensive about the said nuts, but the outburst which was much remarked upon, led to comments that Sirisena had "come unhinged".
 The airline promptly stopped serving cashew nuts.